 The answer depends on many factors, such as:

-The information in TRI can answer some, but not all, of these questions.
+TRI has some of this information.
 TRI data provide estimates of quantities of toxic chemicals that are released to the environment, as well as information on how those chemicals are managed prior to or instead of being released.
-These data can be used to identify potential toxic chemical hazards on or near Indian lands; however, release estimates alone are not sufficient to determine exposure or to calculate potential risks to human health and the environment.
-TRI data, in conjunction with other information, such as the toxicity of the chemical, the release medium (e.g., air, water, land), and site-specific conditions, can be used as a starting point in evaluating the potential risks to human health and the environment.
+These data can be used to identify potential toxic chemical hazards near tribes; however, release estimates alone are not sufficient to determine exposure or to calculate potential risks to human health and the environment.

 - Report a suspected violation of environmental laws or regulations